 Action Measure Reporting Timeframe 5.1 - establish an enhanced seasonal program to monitor uptake of Active Transport in the community using bike riding and eRideable counts along key LTCN routes.
-5.1 - Number of bicycle trips on key LTCN routes, number of regularly monitored sites established.
 5.1 - annually 5.2 - Line marking of primary and secondary routes to denote the LTCN on the City's pathways network.
-5.2 - km of planned line marking, number of projects 5.2 - annually 5.3 - advertise up to date Your Move shared path and off-road trail route maps on social media as are available on the City's website.
-5.3 - social media post through the City of Wanneroo Facebook page and links updated on website 5.3 - annually 5.4 - include access to view the City of Wanneroo LTCN through public Intramaps Online mapping available on the City's website 5.4 - access added for public to view 5.4 - 30 June 2022/23 5.5 - establish, by implementation of an initial Pilot Project, a wayfinding strategy to promote key active transport routes.
-5.5 - Pilot project developed, successfully implemented and strategy to continue wayfinding improvements prepared for adoption into next iteration of the Plan.
+5.2 - km of planned line marking, number of projects 5.2 - annually 5.3 - advertise up to date Your Move shared path and off-road trail route maps on social media as are available on the City's website. , , , , , , , , , , , , , , , , , , , , 5.3 - annually 5.4 - include access to view the City of Wanneroo LTCN through public Intramaps Online mapping available on the City's website 5.4 - access added for public to view 5.4 - 30 June 2022/23 5.5 - establish, by implementation of an initial Pilot Project, a wayfinding strategy to promote key active transport routes.
 5.5 - 30 June 2023/24 6.1 - Implement an enhanced street and shared path-sweeping program that prioritises Primary and Secondary routes on the LTCN.
 6.1 - km of LTCN routes swept on routine basis per financial year 6.1 - Annually 6.2 - Review the Long Term Capital Works Transport Asset renewal program to prioritise resurfacing of pathway and road asphalt pavement that resides on the LTCN and is reaching the end its serviceable lifespan.
-6.2 - km of asphalt LTCN routes resurfaced or planned under the Transport Asset Renewal program, on an as-needed priority basis.
 6.2 - Annually